AptAmoeba/Reverse-Engineering-Study/Study Notes/Questions/Exploring-Strings.md

 &nbsp;

 ### >Subsequent Questions
 So, what are all the "H" characters in the Hex View, exactly? idk!
+Supposedly "H" is the first hex byte of the specific MOV instructions which is why they are there.
+But... idk.

 &nbsp;